ankit98verma/CLI/README.md

 ~~~
 4. Go to the newly created folder "dist" and run following command
 ~~~
-pip install CLI-1.0.0.tar.gz
+pip install CLI-x.x.x.tar.gz
 ~~~
 OR
 ~~~
-pip3 install CLI-1.0.0.tar.gz
+pip3 install CLI-x.x.x.tar.gz
 ~~~

-The package is installed, see the "Usage" section for some examples on setup.
+The package is installed, see the "Usage" section for some examples.

 ## Usage